Introducing Mailbutler’s Shared Inbox Collaboration Features

 Use standard fonts and formatting

-One of the biggest email etiquette don'ts is using peculiar fonts, wild colors, and eccentric formatting.
+One of the biggest email etiquette don'ts is using weird fonts, wild colors, and eccentric formatting.
 You might think making your email look unique will make it more memorable, but in reality, you’ll look like you don't know basic communication norms.

 Instead, always use the standard black font and standard font size.
 Also, don’t overuse bold or italics - they can be distracting.